 Skip to main content

-It's so difficult to substantiate the allegations of Luo-Luhya favouristism but people keep making them all the time.
-No one stops to ask whether the Luo - Luhya domination in football could be as a result of natural talent and/or passion for the sport or not.
+Before we rush to conclude a Luo-Luhya favouristism, maybe we should stop and ask ourselves whether the Luo - Luhya domination of Kenyan football could be as a result of some other factor rather than tribalism.
 Consider, for example, the crop of Kenyan footballers that have made the cut to play professional football in Europe's top five leagues.
-There is MacDonald Mariga, Victor Wanyama, Dennis Oliech, Mike Okoth Origi and Joseph Okumu, to mention but a few.
+You'll find names like MacDonald Mariga, Victor Wanyama, Dennis Oliech, Mike Okoth Origi and Joseph Okumu, to mention but a few.
 Why aren't there any Kalenjins or Kikuyus in there?
 Do European teams also favour Luos and Luhyas?
-Maybe.
+I can't imagine that that is the case.
+Again, coaches do not select a player and leave out another simply because the former is better than the latter.
+A coach selects a player to suit his preferred method or system of play.
+That explains why, for example, one coach can consistently select a particular player and when another coach takes over, he freezes the player out.

 Yet, lest we forget, many Kikuyus, Kalenjins and Kenyans of all walks have over the years proudly and ably represented Kenya in international football.

 But no argument can be made that tribalism is all it has taken to make Luos and Luhyas stand out in Kenyan football.
-If you're still not conviced, I challenge you to check out the Kenya all-time leading scorers in our league and the national team.
-Make of that what you will, but to say that Luos and Luhyas score more goals because of favoritism is to stoop a little too low.
-Kenya has only on very rare occasions had a Luo or Luhya as a coach of the National Football Team, Harambee stars.
+If you're still not conviced, I challenge you to check out the Kenya all-time leading scorers in our league and in the national team and make of that what you will.
+That list, if you cared to check it out, is dominated by Luos and Luhyas.
+I think no one will stoop as low as to say that Luos and Luhyas score more goals because of favoritism.
+Kenya has only on very rare occasions had a Luo or Luhya at the helm of the National Football Team, Harambee Stars.
 Recently, we have had Ghost Mulei and Francis Kimanzi (both of them Kambas) at the helm of our national football team and still the team was dominated by Luos and Luhyas.
 I can't remember the last time a Luo or Luhya was the chairman of FKF or KFF.
-The current chairman is Nick Mwendwa (a Kamba) and the immediate former chairman was Sam Nyaweya ( a Kisii).
-How do Luos and Luhyas manipulate the selection of the national team when they're completely out of football management?
-Why can't they use the same means to win election for the chairmanship of the national football federation?
+The current chairman of FKF is Nick Mwendwa (a Kamba) and the immediate former chairman was Sam Nyaweya ( a Kisii).
+And still Luos and Luhyas dominate our football teams even at club level!

 What many people don't understand is that Luos and Luhyas just love football.
 They're not in it to make money or for fame.
-The region has so many football tournaments most of them sponsored by politicians and businessmen that help in talent identification and nurturing.
-Many Luo and Luhya parents even go as far as to register their kids in football academies at a young age, something that is completely foreign to our brothers from Central Kenya or Coast region.
+The region has so many football tournaments most of them sponsored by their politicians and businessmen that help in talent identification and nurturing.
+Many Luo and Luhya parents even go as far as to enroll their kids in football academies at a young age, something that is completely foreign to our brothers from Central Kenya, Rift Valley or Coast region.
 Many foreign-born Luos and Luhyas always try to come back and play for Kenya (Daniel Anyembe, Taiwo Atieno, Jonah Ayunga,Clarke Oduor, Tyler Onyango etc).
 Why is this so?
-Why aren't so many foreign born Kisiis, Kikuyus and Kalenjins playing football?
-Maybe they're not just interested in the sport.
-Francis Kahata was once a very good footballer and a constant figure in the national team, Harambee Stars.
-Once he'd made enough money in the sport his heart was no longer in the game.
-The Luos and Luhyas he played alongside in the national team are still going strong.
-Why is this so?
+Why aren't so many foreign born Kisiis, Kikuyus, Pokots, Mijikendas and Kalenjins doing the same?
+Maybe they're not just as interested in the sport as Luos and Luhyas are.

-There was another common complaint: Why were Andrine Kibet and Tyrone Kariuki not not selected in the under 20 team that played the Four Nations Tournament in Malawi?
+But why were Andrine Kibet and Tyrone Kariuki not not selected in the under-20 team that played the Four Nations Tournament in Malawi?
 For those who raised this issue, the only explanation was tribalism or favouritism.
-In other words, the two were not selected because they were neither Luo nor Luhya.
 The fact of the matter, however, was that Andrine Kibet was away in Spain with Nastic Sports Academy, and Tyrone Kariuki was actually in the team that flew to Malawi.
-Kariuki may have missed the games because of an injury or a strain.
-To say they were not selected because of tribalism is to be petty.
-Which coach would freeze out the best players he has at his disposal- at the risk of failure and fan's backlash - just because he favours his tribe?
-And, for the record, the Kenya under 20 football team coach (Salim Babu) isn't a Luo.
+Kariuki may have missed the games because of an injury or a strain- only the coaches know.
+No one even bothered to ask where Austine Odongo was (Talanta Hela top scorer).
+Unlike Tyrone Kariuki, Austine wasn't even selected, yet no Luhya cried fowl.
+It would be petty to say that they were not selected because of tribalism.
+No coach would freeze out the best players he has at his disposal- at the risk of failure and fan's backlash - just because he favours a players from his own tribe.
+And, for the record, the Kenya under-20 football team coach (Salim Babu) isn't a Luo!

 Comments